 Chemicals firm Johnson Matthey to sell health unit in $433 mln deal

-The London-listed company said on Friday it would retain a 30% stake in the business, which develops and manufactures specialist and complex active pharmaceutical ingredients for pharma and biotech customers.
+The London-listed company said it would retain a 30% stake in the health business, which develops and manufactures specialist and complex active pharmaceutical ingredients.

+Johnson Matthey, which began a review of the division eight months ago, said it would take an impairment hit of 200 million pounds from the sale expected to close by mid-2022.

+The news comes after the firm announced last month that it was selling its battery materials and glass technologies businesses, while it brings in Bayer AG's BAYGn.DE Liam Condon as its new boss in March.

 ((Muhammed.Husain@thomsonreuters.com;))